-What are the potential side effects of PRK?
+What are the disadvantages, risks and possible side effects of the photorefractive keratectomy (PRK) procedure?

-- Corneal haze related to abnormal wound healing after PRK.
-This is rarely a source of vision problems and usually improves with time.
-A medicine called mitomycin C is sometimes used during surgery to minimize the risk of haze after PRK.
+- Hazy vision.
+A medicine called mitomycin C is sometimes used during surgery to minimize the risk of haze after a PRK.

 Recovery and Outlook

-The bandage contact lens is usually worn for the first several days to allow the surface of the eye to heal.
-You should expect to visit your eye doctor 2 or 3 times during the first three months after surgery, with the first visit being 1 to 3 days after surgery.
-Once the surface of the eye is healed, the bandage contact lens is removed.
+The bandage contact lens is usually worn for the first several days to allow the surface of your eye to heal.
+You should expect to visit your ophthalmologist two or three times during the first three months after surgery, with the first visit being one to three days after surgery.
+Once the surface of your eye is healed, the bandage contact lens is removed.

-Will I still need reading glasses to correct presbyopia after I have had PRK?
+Will I still need reading glasses to correct presbyopia after I have had photorefractive keratectomy (PRK)?